2022–23 Egyptian Second Division

-The 2022–23 Egyptian Second Division is the 43rd and last edition of the Egyptian Second Division, the top Egyptian semi-professional level for football clubs, since its establishment in 1977.
-The season started on 11 October 2022, and is expected to conclude on 23 June 2022.
+The 2022–23 Egyptian Second Division was the 43rd and last edition of the Egyptian Second Division, the top Egyptian semi-professional level for football clubs, since its establishment in 1977.
+The season started on 11 October 2022, and concluded on 9 July 2023.
 Fixtures for the 2022–23 season were announced on 2 October 2022.

-In 2021, the Egyptian Football Association announced that the 2022–23 season will be the last edition of the competition, and that it will be replaced with two leagues called Second Division A (professional league, second tier) and Second Division B (semi-professional league, third tier) starting from the 2023–24 season.
+In 2021, the Egyptian Football Association announced that the 2022–23 season would be the last edition of the competition, and that it would be replaced by two leagues called Second Division A (professional league, second tier) and Second Division B (semi-professional league, third tier) starting from the 2023–24 season.

+El Gouna, ZED and Baladiyat El Mahalla won Group A, B and C, respectively and secured promotion to the 2023–24 Egyptian Premier League.

 Format

 The league consists of 48 teams divided into 3 groups of 16 teams each, with each group covering different parts of Egypt: